Loading...

 Accounting adjustments are generally highly reliable when based on disclosed data.
 LIFO reserves are explicitly reported; depreciation schedules can often be derived from notes.
 These adjustments are well-accepted by tax authorities globally.

-OECD ¶3.48: "Examples of comparability adjustments include adjustments for accounting consistency designed to eliminate differences that may arise from differing accounting practices between the controlled and uncontrolled transactions."
+: "Examples of comparability adjustments include adjustments for accounting consistency designed to eliminate differences that may arise from differing accounting practices between the controlled and uncontrolled transactions; segmentation of financial data to eliminate significant noncomparable transactions; adjustments for differences in capital, functions, assets, risks."

 Market condition adjustments account for differences in economic timing or circumstances: business cycles, inflation differences, or market-specific shocks (like COVID-19).